donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Send Hover Message\
 **Type:** Action without value\
 **Description:** Sends a message to the selected player.
-When the player 'hovers' over it, a second message appears.
+When a player \'hovers\' over it, a second message appears.

 **Usage example:**
 ```ts